PDIF/FFT/README.md

    All classes are designed to implement the same functionality: complex amplitudes calculation of required harmonics set.
 The classes efficiency is determined by the processing time of the same text file containing the harmonic signal instantaneous values.

-   To DFT calculation, the following files *.h and *.cpp must be connected to the project:
+   To DFT calculation, the following files *.h and *.cpp must be included to the project:
    - BaseSineWave;
    - FourierTransform;
    - RingBuffer;
    - Dft.

    Working with the class is carried out in the following order:
 1. A basic sinusoidal wave is formed with the required number of points per period of industrial frequency setting:

    BaseSineWave baseSineWave(96);